zalf-rpm/monica-documentation/docs/user_guide/Installation_and_Setup/hpc_setup.md

 ## 2. Basic Command Usage

-User can view available options with:
+You can view available options with:

 ```
 monica-zmq-server -h